yapmakutu/Breast-Cancer-Detection-System/README.md

 ### Prerequisites

-- Python 3.8 or higher is required to run this project.
+- Python 3.8.2 (The project is written using Python 3.8.2 and works correctly in this version.
+Other versions have not been tested.)

 ## Installation